Are you looking for new hire checklist templates? Then you are at the right place.

 Direct Deposit Form

-When hiring a new employee, it is vital to ensure their first payroll goes without a hitch.
-One way for this is by gathering an immediate deposit form.
+When hiring a new employee, ensuring their first payroll goes without a hitch is vital.
+One way to do this is by gathering an immediate deposit form.
 This form allows the company to send the worker’s pay directly to their bank account.
-It will include the routing and account numbers where the new recruit wants their pay deposited.
+It will include the routing and account numbers where the recruit wants their pay deposited.
 By compiling this form in advance, you can deflect any delays in the employee’s first pay.

 New Employee Pre-onboarding